-Finding a CPA who’s a good fit for you (finding ‘the one’), may require some initial effort on your part to establish a genuine connection with them, but developing that partnership is vital.
-Not only will this relationship likely encourage your advisor to aim toward meeting and exceeding your current expectations, but that rapport will allow for future impromptu and more natural-feeling conversations that will enable the smooth and honest exchange of data.
+Finding a CPA who's a good fit for you (finding 'the one'), may require some initial effort on your part to establish a genuine connection with them, but developing that partnership is vital.
+Not only will this relationship likely encourage your adviser to aim toward meeting and exceeding your current expectations, but that rapport will allow for future impromptu and more natural-feeling conversations that will enable the smooth and honest exchange of data.

 It's critical that you always provide your CPA with detailed records because those facts provide us with the knowledge that is fundamental in becoming intimately acquainted with you, and your business, and to quickly spot discrepancies or erroneous reporting.
 Freely communicating this information also allows us to offer you insights that will aid in facilitating the growth and expansion of your current goals, as well as developing strategies for future success and reducing your tax liability.

 Proactively planning, strategically structuring transactions and exhausting every possible tax credit and tax deduction available is the only way to (legally) reduce your tax liability.

 At 'tax time', anyone can provide you a standard checklist to complete, or a list of documents to make available, but a CPA who is also your trusted partner and advocate won't use those records as their primary information source; rather, they will use that data as a tool to collect obscure details specific to you and your business.
 Gathering this additional information will uncover events you didn't think to tell us about, or issues you didn't know you had, and will allow a highly-skilled CPA to best minimize your tax liability and consider possible tax strategies for the future.
 Exploring these opportunities is best accomplished by asking a variety of questions.
 While these questions may seem unimportant or irrelevant, and can sometimes feel too personal or even irritating, a talented CPA knows what inquiries to make that will prompt continued dialogue and stimulate further communication.